CSCfi/csc-user-guide/docs/data/sensitive-data/data_encryption.md

-## Crypt4GH graphical user interface
+## Crypt4GH graphical user interface (begginer's guide to data encryption with Crypt4GH)

 CSC developed a simple graphical user interface (GUI) that will allow you to generate encryption keys, to encrypt and decrypt data using Crypt4GH.